St Padarn's Institute: History and development

 Postgraduate courses in Chaplaincy studies, Youth, Children and Family Specialisms and general Theology developed under the umbrella of St Padarn's, with students attending from all parts of the UK.
-A strong doctoral programme has also developed there.
 Through a programme called Theology for Life St Padarns also provides a part time degree course to hundreds of people across Wales.

 Architecture and description

 The architectural historian John Newman, writing in his Glamorgan Pevsner, describes the design of Prichard's office and house as "sprightly".
 He is less complimentary about F. R. Kempson's large-scale additions for the college, which he considers "bland and uninspired".
 Prichard's building uses a polychromatic blend of rubble and blue brick with stone dressings, while Kempson deployed sandstone with Bath stone dressings.
+The college, and a block of three apartments within it, are designated Grade II.

+Chapel

-The most highly regarding building in the complex is the chapel by Pace.
-Constructed to a Modernist design, Newman notes the influence of Le Corbusier's Notre-Dame du Haut.
-The chapel is designated a Grade I listed building, while the college, and a block of three apartments within it, are designated Grade II.
+The most highly regarded building in the complex is the chapel by Pace.
+Constructed to a Modernist design, Newman noted the influence of Le Corbusier's Notre-Dame du Haut, and considered, "[Pace] has created a numinous space by means of light and its reflection from smooth surfaces".
+Cadw describes it as Pace's best work in Wales, "an exceptional example of post-war ecclesiastical architecture".
+The chapel is designated a Grade I listed building.